valaisu/ImageProcessingTools/README.md

 # ImageProcessingTools
-simple parallel image processing tools
+The goal is to create a few simple parallel image processing tools with C++

+- [ ] Blur
+- [ ] Sharpen
+- [ ] Edge detection
+- [ ] Zip/unzip

+Bonus: modify these to work on my arduino